jrisdal/LSG1-SCDS-Project/README.md

 mut_count.py > output_cleaner.py > AA_freq.py > fitness.py & tolerance.py

-heatmap.R is for visualization of fitness scores in a heatmap LSG1 pymol.py is for mapping tolerance scores onto preexisting structure in pymol
+heatmap.R is for visualization of fitness scores in a heatmap, and LSG1 pymol.py is for mapping tolerance scores onto preexisting structure in pymol